Alessandro Bordin: Loan to Pistoiese

 On the same day he was loaned to Serie C club Pistoiese on loan for the entire 2019–20 season.
 Four weeks later, on 25 August, Bordin made his Serie C debut for Pistoiese in a 2–1 home defeat against AlbinoLeffe, he played the entire match.
 He became Pistoiese's first-choice early in the season.
 On 7 December, he was sent-off, for the first time in his career, with a double yellow card in the 84th minute of a 0–0 away draw against Pro Vercelli.
 Bordin ended his season-long loan to Pistoiese with 19 appearances, including 15 of them as a starter, and making 1 assist.

 Loan to Casertana

 On 23 September 2020, Bordin was signed by Serie C side Casertana on a season-long loan deal.
 Two weeks later, on 7 October, he made his dubut for the club in a 2–2 away draw against Potenza, he played the entire match.

 Fidelis Andria

 On 30 August 2021, he signed with Fidelis Andria.
 In January 2022 he left the club by mutual consensus.

 Latina

 On 9 August 2022, Bordin joined his hometown club Latina on a one-year deal.
+He left the club at the end of the season.

+Atletico Pontinia

+In September 2023, Bordin moved to Eccellenza club Atletico Pontinia.